A partially satirical look at English vs. American English (WIP)

 Collective nouns are plural

-Collective nouns are treated as singular in Simplified English, but as it refers to a group, they are plural in English.
+Collective nouns are treated as singular in Simplified English, but as it refers to a group, they are treated as plural in English.
 The same applies to companies and teams as they refer to a set of people. e.g. A murder of crows are quite annoying.
 Microsoft are a big company.
 The McLaren Formula One team are going to be the constructor's champions this year.

 Floor numbers in multi-storey buildings